 Download the Latest Game Ready Drivers For Deathloop

-It is highly recommended that you update your graphics card drivers to newly released Game Ready Drivers By Nvidia.
+You need to upgrade your graphics card drivers to the most recent Game Ready Drivers By Nvidia, which have just been released.
 You can do that through the GeForce Experience or manually download them through the Nvidia website.

 - Open GeForce Experience > Click on Check For Updates > Make Sure Version 472.12 or higher is installed